 Although it is recognized that each application is different, certain standard requirements must be met by all applicants before the application can be considered for full evaluation.
 The threshold requirements are critical to efficient and timely administration of the State of Alabama's funding for affordable housing.
-The threshold requirements ensure that projects are ready to proceed, have sufficient sources of funds, meet construction quality requirements, can be constructed, and leased up on a timely basis, and will be located on the most environmentally safe sites for tenants, and will be financially feasible on an ongoing basis.
+The threshold requirements ensure that projects are ready to proceed, have sufficient sources of funds, meet construction quality requirements, can be constructed and leased up on a timely basis, will be located on the most environmentally safe sites for tenants, and will be financially feasible on an ongoing basis.
 Evaluation of the threshold requirements is essential to a project's prospects for success, because AHFA does not provide funding for construction overruns, lease-up delays, operating shortfalls, or environmental remediation.
 Upon application submittal, if AHFA determines that any threshold requirement is missing or fails to materially adhere to AHFA defined standards during the completeness review, the application will be terminated.
 A list of all threshold requirements and explanations is provided below:

 - 1) Fee(s).
 If any fee(s) described in Section I.D. is not paid in full when due or is returned due to insufficient funds, the application will terminate. - 2) Complete Application.
 The applicant must submit to AHFA a complete application as defined in Section I.C.(1) of this QAP.
-An application with 8 or more missing and/or incomplete documents will be terminated. - 3) Status of Previously Funded Projects. - (i) If any application submitted during the 2025 Competitive or Non-Competitive Application Cycle has a Responsible Owner that is also a Responsible Owner for a project that (i) received an initial allocation of Housing Credits in 2022 or 2023 or received a determination letter for Housing Credits in 2023 or 2024 for a project funded by Multifamily Housing Revenue Bonds, and (ii) is not at least 50% complete as reflected by the project's most recent construction inspection report/progress report to AHFA on or before the date of application, the application is not eligible to receive an allocation of Housing Credits in the 2025 Competitive Application Cycle and is not eligible to apply for an allocation of Multifamily Housing Revenue Bonds until a construction inspection report/progress report for the project(s) reflects 50% completion. - (ii) If any application submitted during the 2026 Competitive or Non-Competitive Application Cycle has a Responsible Owner that is also a Responsible Owner for a project that (i) received an initial allocation of Housing Credits in 2023, or 2024 or received a determination letter for Housing Credits in 2024 or 2025 for a project funded by Multifamily Housing Revenue Bonds, and (ii) is not at least 50% complete as reflected by the project's most recent construction inspection report/progress report to AHFA on or before the date of application, the application is not eligible to receive an allocation of Housing Credits in the 2026 Competitive Application Cycle and is not eligible to apply for an allocation of Multifamily Housing Revenue Bonds until a construction inspection report/progress report for the project(s) reflects 50% completion. - 4) Existing Project Inspection.
+An application with 8 or more missing and/or incomplete documents will be terminated. - 3) Status of Previously Funded Projects.

+If any application submitted during the 2025 Competitive or Non-Competitive Application Cycle (applicants for workforce housing tax credits are exempt) has a Responsible Owner that is also a Responsible Owner for a project that (i) received an initial allocation of Housing Credits in 2022 or prior year or received a determination letter for Housing Credits in 2022 or prior year for a project funded by Multifamily Housing Revenue Bonds, and (ii) is not at least 50% complete as reflected by the project's most recent construction inspection report/progress report to AHFA on or before the date of application, the application is not eligible to receive an allocation of Housing Credits in the 2025 Competitive Application Cycle and is not eligible to apply for an allocation of Multifamily Housing Revenue Bonds until a construction inspection report/progress report for the project(s) reflects 50% completion.

+4) Existing Project Inspection.
 Applications with one or more Responsible Owners applying on a single application where each Responsible Owner has fewer than 3 Placed-In-Service projects funded with Housing Credits and/or HOME Funds allocated by AHFA, AHFA will perform an on-site inspection.
 The applicant must provide, at the time of the application submission, a complete AHFA Schedule of Real Estate Owned for each Responsible Owner.

 Each such Responsible Owner must consent to an on-site inspection by AHFA (or by AHFA's designated consultant) of any of such Responsible Owner's existing projects, including physical inspections of buildings and units as deemed necessary by AHFA (or the AHFA designated consultant).
 AHFA will select 1 Non-AHFA Project for inspection based on the AHFA Schedule of Real Estate Owned submitted by the applicant.
 For applicants with Non-AHFA Projects in the State and/or out-of-State, the project selected for inspection may be in Alabama or in another state.
-All applicant Ownership Entities will be subject to the same AHFA requirements defined in attached Addendum D during the current application cycle.
+All applicant Ownership Entities will be subject to the same AHFA requirements defined in attached Addendum B during the current application cycle.